Mexico Provides Public Access to Vessel Tracking Data for Commercial Fishing Fleet for First Time

 The Philippines Protects 266,000 Square Kilometers of Ocean from Bottom Trawling

-In the Philippines, following Oceana’s campaign, the government effectively ended bottom trawling in all municipal waters.
+In the Philippines, following Oceana’s campaign, the government banned bottom trawling in all municipal waters.
 The area protected is roughly equivalent to the landmass of the entire country.
 Bottom trawlers destroy habitat, which includes ocean nurseries, by dragging heavily weighted nets across the ocean floor in pursuit of fish and leaving behind damage that can last centuries.

 Brazil Stops Destructive Bottom Trawling in 13,000 Square Kilometers of Ocean That Is Home To Endangered Species

 After campaigning by Oceana and our allies, the government of Rio Grande do Sul, Brazil’s southernmost state, passed a law to ban existing bottom trawling.
 These new protections extend along the entire length of the state’s 620-kilometer coast and cover a distance out to 12 nautical miles (22.2 km) from shore.
 The ban protects waters that are important to artisanal fishers and home to many endangered species.

 For the first time, the country’s tainha fishery (Brazil’s most important fishery) will be governed by scientific management, including stock assessments and catch limits.
 When Oceana first arrived, Brazil collected almost no fisheries data and had no catch limits for any ocean fish, leading to overfishing and declining stocks.
 Oceana successfully brought together government officials, scientists and small-scale and commercial fishers to introduce some much-needed, science-based policymaking into Brazil's oceans.